 These thighs that consumed my thoughts and fed my shame finally became the thing that made me proud.
 It is one of my deepest hopes that someone might be inspired by my journey and, in turn, learn to truly embrace, accept and build on her (or his) natural gifts.
 We are worth so much more than a smaller pair of pants.

-This piece was published on the Peloton blog and is republished on Women You Should Know with the author’s permission.
+This piece was published on the Peloton blog and is republished on Women You Should Know with the author’s express permission.